 Forest Walk Babakan Siliwangi Entrance Fee

 Since the forest is under government management.
-It charge-free entrances for all visitors.
+It has charge-free entrances for all visitors.
 Guests going to the sky bridge only need to pay the parking fee.
 Prepare a small note of Rp5.000 for a car, and Rp3.000 for a motorcycle.

 |Forest Walk Babakan Siliwangi Entrance Fee|